SolomidHero/real-time-voice-conversion/README.md

 - MacOS (For now (1.05) release isn't done)

+If you want to distribute for other platforms follow instructions in `dist/BUILD.md`.

 ## Installation (Development build)

 1. Install Requirements (Python 3.7+ were tested ok)